Chukwuka-E/Lst-learnable/README.md

-## Lst-learnable: A Banking API That Packs a Punch!
+## Finable: A Banking API That Packs a Punch!

 Hey there!
 I’m Chukwuka, and Lst-learnable is my stellar banking API built for the Learnable 24 Backend Standardisation Test.
 Crafted with Node.js, TypeScript, Express, and MongoDB, this is a secure, scalable powerhouse for core banking operations, blending clean code with unrelenting reliability.
 ## Overview